hkuedl/Uncertainty-Allocation-Tube-MPC/README.md

 # Uncertainty-Allocation-Tube-MPC
 This repository is the official implementation for the paper: **"Uncertainty Allocation-based Tube Model Predictive Control for building energy management"**.

+Authors: Qi Li, Wenbo Zeng, Xueyuan Cui, Yi Wang

 ![Project Overview Figure](pipeline/pipieline.png)

+This paper proposes a novel Uncertainty Allocation-based Tube MPC (UA-TMPC) framework.
+Departing from conventional static policies, we introduce a cost-aware active uncertainty allocation mechanism that treats allocation coefficients as decision variables, thereby dynamically directing forecasting errors towards the most cost-effective flexible resources.
+To address the resulting mathematical challenges of decision-dependent uncertainty, we construct adaptive ambiguity tubes that proactively adjust their geometry based on the allocation strategy.
+Furthermore, a soft-constrained formulation is integrated to mitigate the conservatism of hard tube bounds, enhancing solution feasibility without compromising system reliability.

 This project uses the data from multiple sources.
 - **Download Link** You can download it from our google drive(https://drive.google.com/drive/folders/1EQyzTMvkdHomEoAbs5OwajAbKfOHnszL?usp=sharing)